ourresearch/openalex-gui/docs/organizations-endpoint.md

-# Organizations API Endpoint Documentation
+When an organization filter is selected, there shouldn't be a down caret in the chip.
+Instead, there should be an X. If I click the X, it should remove the filter. # Organizations API Endpoint Documentation

 You are building admin GUI elements for managing Organizations in the OpenAlex system.
 Below is the complete API documentation for the Organizations endpoint.